 An advisory body to the Board of Directors.
 Chaired by the Managing Corporate Executive Officer and Director of the Board in charge of sustainability.
 The Committee deliberates on the Company's sustainability strategy and monitors its progress.
-The Committee's participants include the CEO, the Chairperson, Corporate Executive Officers who are in charge of each SBU, and internal and outside experts.
+The Committee's participants include the CEO, the Chairperson, the Director of the Board in charge of sustainability, Corporate Executive Officers who are in charge of each SBU, and outside experts.

-The Committee addresses the sustainability agenda of the Company, aiming to prosper together with all stakeholders.
+The Committee addresses important sustainability agendas of the Company, such as discussions to achieve the ESG commitment set forth as a management strategy, aiming to prosper together with all stakeholders.
 Based on the Committee's deliberation, the Board of Directors then resolves the direction and action plans that promote the Company's sustainability activities, and monitors the progress.

 Business Strategy Meeting

 An advisory body to the CEO and chaired by the CEO, the meeting attendees deliberate on matters mainly relating to investments and personnel for which authority has been delegated by the Board of Directors.
 The meeting consists of Executive Directors of the Board, Corporate Executive Officers in charge of corporate functions and standing Audit & Supervisory Board members.

 Talent Development Committee

 An advisory body to the Business Strategy Meeting with participation by Corporate Executive Officers of the Company, the Committee deliberates on matters concerning the fostering of key talent, including the planning and monitoring of their career development and professional growth.